 With our current work, we make the following contributions.
-We use a model building strategy for adjusting the stepsize and the direction of a stochastic gradient vector.
+We use a model building strategy for adjusting the step length and the direction of a stochastic gradient vector.
 This approach also permits us to work on subsets of parameters.
-This feature makes our model steps not only adaptive, but also suitable to incorporate into the existing implementations of deep learning networks.
-Our method changes the direction of the step as well as its size which separates our approach from the backtracking line search algorithms.
+This feature makes our model steps not only adaptive, but also suitable to incorporate into the existing implementations of DNNs.
+Our method changes the direction of the step as well as its length.
+This property separates our approach from the backtracking line search algorithms.
 It also incorporates the most recent curvature information from the current point.
 This is in contrast with the stochastic quasi-Newton methods which use the information from the previous steps.
 Capitalizing our discussion on the independence of the sample batches, we also give a convergence analysis for SMB.
 Finally, we illustrate the computational performance of our method with a set of numerical experiments and compare the results against those obtained with other well-known methods.

-\section{Stochastic Model Building}
+\section{Stochastic Model Building.}